-Hi, and welcome to this Mometrix video about lipids.
+Hi, and welcome to this Mometrix video about lipids!
 Today, we’re going to define what lipids are, learn about their physical properties, and then take a look at the structure of two important types of lipids.

-The International Union of Pure and Applied Chemistry—the scientists that decide on official names and definitions—loosely defines lipids as “substances of biological origin that are soluble in nonpolar solvents”.
+The International Union of Pure and Applied Chemistry—the scientists that decide on official names and definitions—loosely defines lipids as “substances of biological origin that are soluble in nonpolar solvents.”
 That’s a pretty vague definition.
 And it has to be, because lipids are a diverse bunch of molecules that include fats, phospholipids, steroids, and certain vitamins.
 But we can pull a couple of important things out of this definition.

 Notably, this definition doesn’t include any specific structural characteristics for lipids.
 So, even though steroids, water-insoluble vitamins, fats, and phospholipids are all considered lipids, they look very different from each other.
 However, they are each primarily made up of carbon and hydrogen (hydrocarbons).

 Let’s take a minute to understand why hydrocarbons (and thus lipids) are not water-soluble.
 Hydrocarbons are generally water-insoluble because they are nonpolar molecules.
 In other words, there aren’t areas of partial positive or negative charge because carbon and hydrogen share the electrons equally in their covalent bonds.
 This means hydrocarbons don’t form strong interactions with water and therefore, don’t dissolve in water.
-For this reason, you’ll often hear hydrocarbons called “hydrophobic”, which means water fearing.
+For this reason, you’ll often hear hydrocarbons called “hydrophobic,” which means “water-fearing.”

-Now that we have the general definition of lipids, let’s focus on two specific types – fats and phospholipids.
+Now that we have the general definition of lipids, let’s focus on two specific types: fats and phospholipids.

 Most fats are glycerides.
 Glycerides are a combination of glycerol and fatty acids.